django/django/docs/asgi.rst

 code, and so has been made optional in order to encourage lighter-weight channel layers to be written.

-The only extension in this document is the ``groups`` extension, defined below.
+There are two extensions defined here: the ``groups`` extension, which is expanded on below, and the ``statistics`` extension, which allows channel layers to provide global and per-channel statistics.

 There is potential to add further extensions; these may be defined by a separate specification, or a new version of this specification.